United Arab Emirates women's national under-20 football team

 The United Arab Emirates women's national under-20 football team represents United Arab Emirates in women's association football at the age of U-20 women's and is run by the United Arab Emirates Football Association (UAEFA).
 Its competes AFC U-20 Women's Asian Cup.
 The team yet to qualified FIFA U-20 Women's World Cup.

 History

-The United Arab Emirates women's national under-20 football team have play their debut game on 20 October 2018 versus Kyrgyzstan at Bishkek, Kyrgyzstan which they have defeated by 1–2 goals.
-The nation did not yet qualified to AFC U-20 Women's Asian Cup as well as FIFA U-20 Women's World Cup.
+The United Arab Emirates women's national under-20 football team played their debut game on 20 October 2018 versus Kyrgyzstan at Bishkek, Kyrgyzstan, which they won by 1–2 goals.
+The nation has not yet qualified to the AFC U-20 Women's Asian Cup or the FIFA U-20 Women's World Cup.

 Current squad

 The following squad were named for 2019 AFC U-19 Women's Championship qualification.